- To ensure that the total of all debits equals the total of all credits, thereby ensuring that all of the underlying transactions are in balance.

 - Transposed numbers.
 The digits in a number may have been switched.
 This is easy to find, since the underlying entry is unbalanced, and so should not have been accepted by the accounting software.
-If a manual system is being used, journal entry totals must compared to the totals in the trial balance.
+If a manual system is being used, journal entry totals must be compared to the totals in the trial balance.
 This issue relates to the following one.

 - Unbalanced entries.
 This is listed last, since it is impossible in a computerized environment, where entries must be balanced or the system will not accept them.
 If you are using a manual system, then the issue will be apparent in the column totals of the trial balance.
-However, locating the exact entry is vastly more difficult, and will call for a detailed review of every entry, or at least of the totals in every subsidiary journal that rolls into the general ledger.
+However, locating the exact entry is vastly more difficult, and will call for a detailed review of every entry, or at least of the totals in every subsidiary ledger that rolls into the general ledger.

 Whenever you correct an error, be sure to use a clearly labeled journal entry with supporting documentation, so that someone else can trace through your work at a later date.